Posts for category: Uncategorized

 -At the end of the day stretch out your feet and try soaking your feet in a warm Epsom salt bath.
 You can apply your favorite lotion and put on socks to help keep in the moisture

--Call Dr. Cohen (662-6676) for an appointment immediately if you have concerns about any foot issues
+-Call Foot & Ankle Specialists of Nashville (662-6676) for an appointment immediately if you have concerns about any foot issues

 We've moved our office to the 2nd floor to Suite 202, Plaza West.
 We're around the corner for Subway and the snack bar, behind the pharmacy.
 Same great staff, same great care, just a new location.
 We look forward to treating you in our new office.